-The ACG is in the process of producing Ground Support Systems in Underground Mines – A Guide, to be published by the ACG by the end of 2017 (date TBC).
+The ACG is in the process of producing Ground Support Systems in Underground Mines – A Guide.
 This practical guidance and advice handbook is a key deliverable of an ACG research project on Ground Support Systems Optimisation (GSSO) funded by the Minerals Research Institute of Western Australia and the global mining industry.

 Commencing in 2013, the project explores whether it is possible to optimise ground support systems, with the aim to maintain, if not improve, mine safety whilst reducing costs and/or time components.
 The project features three sub-projects: probabilistic ground support design; the use of numerical modelling for ground support design; and benchmarking of current ground support design practices.
 The results from these sub-projects feed into the contents of the Guide.